 The wound care and hyperbaric medicine specialists at R3 will work to assess each patient and then recommend the right treatment plan for them based on their condition.
 As a patient, you’ll receive HBOT treatment in a private setting with the latest hyperbaric technology, where your treatment team will be monitoring you throughout the procedure.
 Each treatment session is easy, painless, and even relaxing.

-Please note: Since brain injuries are not a covered indication by Medicare or any insurance company for HBOT therapy, this treatment would be an out of pocket expense.
+Please note: Since brain injuries are not a covered indication by Medicare and insurance companies for HBOT therapy, this treatment most often would be an out of pocket expense.

-Each of our four clinic locations has state-of-the-art equipment, skilled wound care specialists, and a comfortable atmosphere.
+Each of our eight clinic locations in the Texas area has state-of-the-art equipment, skilled wound care specialists, and a comfortable atmosphere.
 At R3 Wound Care & Hyperbarics, our primary function is wound care treatment, and we are independent of any hospital.
-You don’t even need a referral from a doctor to make an appointment or receive treatment.
+You don’t even need a referral from a doctor to make an appointment or receive treatment (unless you have an HMO).